Ystrad Rhondda railway station

 Ystrad Rhondda railway station is a railway station serving Ystrad in Rhondda Cynon Taf, Wales.
 It is located on the Rhondda Line.
 Alphabetically, it is the last station in the UK with the first being Abbey Wood station in southeast London.

 History

 It was first opened on this site by British Rail on the former Taff Vale Railway in 1986 and is the location of the only passing loop on the section of route north of Porth, which had previously been singled by British Rail in stages between 1972 and 1981.
-The loop points though work automatically, with the token machines for the two single line sections operated by the train crew under the remote supervision of the signalling centre at Radyr.
+The loop points work automatically, with the token machines for the two single line sections operated by the train crew under the remote supervision of the signalling centre at Radyr.